Acoustic Guitar Tone Profiler

 The sound of an acoustic guitar is largely defined by the energy distribution across its main resonance modes.
 This profiler focuses on the soundboard monopole T(1,1)2, the most powerful resonance, as it defines the center of tonal balance and the acoustic potential of the instrument.

-the app calculates the soundboard monopole Resonance Frequency and the resultant Monopole Mobility.
+the app calculates the soundboard monopole Resonance Frequency and the resulting Monopole Mobility.

-Your guitar’s acoustic signature is then plotted in a 2D space alongside nine distinct playing style zones, giving you an immediate visual assessment of your design’s proximity to target performance goals like fingerpicking, folk, or strumming.
+Your guitar’s acoustic signature is then plotted in a 2D space alongside nine distinct playing style zones, giving you an immediate visual assessment of your design’s proximity to target performance goals such as fingerpicking, folk, or strumming.

 Technical References: Monopole Physics